circleci/circleci-docs/src-api/source/includes/_overview.md

 **API** | **Description**
 ------- | -------------
 /project/:vcs-type/:username/:project/follow | Follow a new project on CircleCI.
-/project/:vcs-type/:org_name/:project/:build\_num/retry | Retries the job, returns a summary of the new job.
+/project/:vcs-type/:org_name/:project/:build\_num/retry | Retries the job, returns a summary of the new job run.
-/project/:vcs-type/:username/:project/:build\_num/cancel | Cancels the job, returns a summary of the job.
+/project/:vcs-type/:username/:project/:build\_num/cancel | Cancels the job, returns a summary of the job run.
 /project/:vcs-type/:username/:project/:build_num/ssh-users | Adds a user to the job's SSH permissions.
-/project/:vcs-type/:username/:project/tree/:branch | Triggers a new job, returns a summary of the job.
+/project/:vcs-type/:username/:project/tree/:branch | Triggers a new job, returns a summary of the job run.
 Optional [build parameters](https://circleci.com/docs/inject-environment-variables-with-api/#api-v1) can be set.
 /project/:vcs-type/:username/:project/ssh-key | Creates an SSH key used to access external systems that require SSH key-based authentication.
 /project/:vcs-type/:username/:project/checkout-key | Creates a new checkout key.